AsharibAli/q3-giaic-monday/README.md

 - 📝 **Assignments**

 ## 📚 Led by Faculty: **Asharib Ali**
-Stay updated with the latest resources, practice materials, and assignments provided throughout the session.
+Stay updated with the latest resources, practice materials, and assignments provided throughout the sessions.

 Happy coding 🚀